ysabri/GitDrive/docs/index.rst

         only remote as an IRemote object, the object will contain the name and url.

         The second is to add origin.
-Given a url, the command will add origin with the url into the remote repositories list.
+Given a url, the command will add origin with the url into the remote repositories configs.

-        The third is to change the remote repo.
-Given new url, the command will change the url of origin to the url given.
+        The third is to change the remote repository.
+Given a new url, the command will change the url of origin to the url given.

     **16.Reset:**
         There are three actions from the reset command.